 • Press gently into the soil for good contact.

-• Keep at a temperature of 65–70°F (18–21°C).
+• Use a heat mat to maintain a steady temperature of 65–70°F (18–21°C).

-• Germination time: 14–30 days.
+• Germination time: 14–30 days after stratification

 Watering: